parekhkeyurkumar/dataanalysis/parent.md

    - Closed and loaded the transformed data

 **Result:**
-A clean, normalized table with one row per customer-order combination, perfectly structured for VLOOKUP operations against the Step 4 order-level analysis table.
+A clean, normalised table with one row per customer-order combination, perfectly structured for VLOOKUP operations against the Step 4 order-level analysis table.

 **Why This Approach Was Superior:**
 - **Automation:** No manual copy-paste operations